nwager/WebScraping-MiniProject/README.md

 <b>NOTE:</b> if typing `weatherscraper.py` doesn't work, type `python weatherscraper.py`

 The `5` specifies the amount of seconds between each scrape.
+This can be any number.

 The `2 minutes` specifies how long the program runs.
 You can type any number, and after it you have to write "seconds",       "minutes", or "hours" to specify the unit of time.

 The `'Portland'` specifies the US city.
-Type in any city, but have quotes around it.
+Type in any US city, but have quotes around it.

-To end the program, either wait for the time to run out or force it to end by pressing ctrl + c.
+To end the program, either wait for the time to run out or force it to end by pressing <b>ctrl + c</b>.

 To skip any of the 4 parameters, type after weatherscraper.py and before the numbers: